RayDarar/worker-items-app/README.md

 After implementing these, creating ui was much simpler.

 For api calls I installed axios and abstracted such calls away.
 Ideally, there would be a service layer (or vuex), but I was running out of time.

+### Final test

+I started preparations by writing instructions of how to launch the app.